 «No time to waste: building the lifelong, patient-centric EHR» is a full-day program being curated by the Catalan Health Service, the openEHR CIC and the TIC SalutSocial Foundation.
 We are expecting around 300 attendees, made up of health care professionals, experts in medical informatics, care providers, researchers, authorities, regulators, and service provider organizations.
 Our goal is to build awareness of the actual state of semantic interoperability and continue the discussions we started during the HIGHmed Symposium in October 2021 in Berlin.

-Live streaming of the conference:
+Watch the conference:

 Introduction by Pol Pérez Sust, Director of Information Systems at Catalan Health Service and General Coordinator of Information Systems at the Catalan Department of Health.

 There is a common agreement that health data, when used appropriately, can provide enormous value and competitive advantage.
 Specifically, it can offer tremendous opportunities to improve the quality of care and financial performance.

 The idea of “pushing information and knowledge to the point where health decisions are made, so the right decision can be made at the right time” was introduced back in year 2001 in the report titled “Information for Health: A Strategy for Building the National Health Information Infrastructure” and published by the National Committee on Vital and Health Statistics (United States of America).
 Earlier that year, the seminal report “Crossing the Quality Chasm” was published by the American Institute of Medicine calling for fundamental changes in health delivery with the main objective to improve the quality of care.

 Together, these two reports provided a roadmap going forward in how to improve both clinical care and public health by investing in information infrastructure.